chuhaiphu/bc43-final-capstone/README.md

   </div>

   ## Description
   This is a backend application for a movie ticket booking platform.
 It is built using NestJS framework and Prisma ORM.
-It is a RESTful API that provides endpoints for managing users,  movies, cinemas, showtimes, and ticket bookings.
+It is a RESTful API that provides endpoints for managing users,  movies, reviews, cinemas, showtimes, and ticket bookings.

 ## Main Features